IndigoUnited/js-dejavu/README_website.md

     },

     $statics: {
-        // you can also put "$abstracts {}" inside statics

         logIndigoInfo: function () {
             // by using this.$static, we're making sure that dejavu
             // uses late binding to resolve the member.
 Instead,